2024 Entry Fees and Updated Rules will be posted and LIVE on July 31, 2023.

 • Stay safe and have fun while attending Rainbow events!

 All entries and performances must be correct and verified through the studio’s roster in the Studio Center.
-Any changes to dancers in performances must be made prior to the competition.
-If a change occurs at the competition, the Competition Director must be notified immediately.
-Any changes to groups sizes, age divisions and or levels should be made prior to competing performances.
+Any modifications to dancers, groups sizes, age divisions and or levels in performances must be made prior to the competition.
+If a modification occurs at the competition, the Competition Director must be notified immediately.

 • Music file submitted on site